Xaegir/temp-website/exampleSite/content/english/jobs/community-manager-1.md

 * Prevent buyers from being duped and respond to complaints.
 * In a fast-changing environment, keep internal and external information resources up to date.
 * Contribute to our brand, content, and community strategies with ideas and efforts.
+* Hands-on familiarity with Discord, Twitter, and Telegram.
+* Experienced in online marketing, growth hacking, and viral marketing.
+* Experience planning and leading community initiatives.
+* Hands-on experience with social media management, ability to interpret website traffic.

 #### Ideally, You Would Have...